sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-to-cf/remote-service-deploy-to-cf.md

     ```

      - For **systemName**, enter the name of your registered SAP S/4HANA Cloud system.
 For example, `SAP S/4HANA DEV System`.
-     - For **communicationArrangementName**, enter a name for the communication arrangement that will be created for the SAP S/4HANA Cloud tenant.
+     - For **communicationArrangementName**, enter a name for the communication arrangement that is created for the SAP S/4HANA Cloud tenant.
 For example, `INCIDENT_MANAGEMENT_0008`.

     > For more information, see [Communication Arrangement JSON/YAML File - Properties](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/553a4c6b98be4c1ba7d1dfa0e9df8669.html).